 Now you have a good understanding of all the popular digital advertising strategies out there, which should you be using for your business?

 There’s a good chance you might be using some kind of online marketing strategy already, but is it really giving you the best return?
 To find out, here are some simple steps to working out which is the best digital advertising strategy for you.

 The most crucial step of any successful online marketing campaign is defining your ideal target audience.
 Without an audience in mind, it’s impossible to work out where you’ll find them online, which can result in a lot of advertising budget wasted.

-When thinking about your target audience, you need to picture who would be your ideal customer.
+When thinking about your target audience, you need to picture your ideal customer.
 How old are they?
 What is their income?
 What hobbies are they most likely to do?
 Once you start to answer these questions, you can quickly build up a persona of the person you are trying to target which will help you tackle step 2.

 Decide On Your Platform

 Now you have a crystal clear picture of the type of person you want to target; it’s time to think about their daily life.
 When do they use the internet?
 What websites are they most likely to visit?
 Are they social media addicts or not?